SophiaL1024/decision-maker/planning_stage.md

 * [✓] As a voter, I can see all the options, because I need to vote.

-* [✓] As a voter, I can enter my name, <del>if I choose to</del>, because I want the creator knowns whose submit it is.
+* [✓] As a voter, I can enter my name,  because I want the creator knowns whose submit it is.

 * [✓] As a voter, I can rank the options, because I want to rank my favorite.